ixobert/birds-generation/README.md

-# ECOGEN: Bird Sounds Generation using Deep Learning (Work in Progress)
+# ECOGEN: Bird Sounds Generation using Deep Learning

 This repository contains the code for the paper [ECOGEN: Bird Sounds Generation using Deep Learning]($PAPER_LINK).
 The paper proposes a novel method for generating bird sounds using deep learning by leveraging VQ-VAE2 network architecture.